-The clock setting is kept updated if the controller is linked up in a network with a system manager.
+The clock's setting is maintained if the controller is linked up in a network with a gateway, a system manager or a clock module can be mounted in the controller.

 Start/stop of regulation

 Regulation can be started and stopped via the software.
 External start/stop can also be connected.